Be8-Systems/be8-backend/README.md

 ### /destroyacc

 Deletes the acc of the actual session and all conversations of the acc.
-If acc is a group admin, the group will be deleted too.
+If the user is a group admin, the group will be deleted too.

 ```javascript
 fetch('/destroyacc', {